Porgy and Bess: 2006 The Gershwins' Porgy and Bess (Nunn adaptation)

 The Gershwins' Porgy and Bess premiered on November 9, 2006, at the Savoy Theatre (London), directed by Trevor Nunn.
 (Although that was the title given to this production, the 1993 television adaptation of Nunn's 1986 production had also used it.)
 For this new production, he adapted the lengthy opera to fit the conventions of musical theater.
 Working with the Gershwin and Heyward estates, Nunn used dialogue from the original novel and subsequent Broadway stage play to replace the recitatives with naturalistic scenes.
-He did not use operatic voices in this production, but relied on musical theater actors as leads.
+He did not use operatic voices in this production, but relied on musical theater actors and actresses as leads.
 Gareth Valentine provided the musical adaptation.
 Despite mostly positive reviews, Nunn's production closed months early because of poor box office returns.

 This original cast of this version included Clarke Peters as Porgy, Nicola Hughes as Bess, O. T. Fagbenle as Sportin' Life, and Cornell S. John as Crown.